Skip to content

 Aniridia is a rare congenital disorder characterized by varying degrees of iris hypoplasia or absence.
 The term “aniridia” is a misnomer, as remnants of iris tissue are almost always detectable by gonioscopy or ultrasound biomicroscopy (UBM).

 Aniridia is a panocular disease affecting not only the iris but also the cornea, lens, angle, fovea, and optic nerve 1), presenting various vision-threatening ocular complications.
 Visual prognosis is generally poor, with corrected visual acuity often around 0.1.
-Pupillary light reflex is absent, but accommodation is preserved.
-60-90% of cases are bilateral.
+Pupillary reflexes are absent, but accommodative responses are preserved, and 60–90% of cases are bilateral.

 The following three phenotypes are recognized.